-One of West Lancashire’s best-known landmarks – the Lightcube – will be lit up in red and blue to mark World Down Syndrome Day on 21 March 2017.
+A well-known West Lancashire landmark – the Lightcube – will be lit up in red and blue to mark World Down Syndrome Day on 21 March 2019.

 Communities across the world are celebrating World Down Syndrome Day to raise awareness and help increase people’s understanding about Down Syndrome.
 Visit World Down Syndrome Day (external link) for more information.

 The Lightcube, on Exchange Island in Skelmersdale, is a 7 metres high stainless steel structure, with the top two metres covered with fibre-optic lights controlled by a computer.

 The Council is arranging the special light display in response to a request from Skelmersdale mother-of-three Mrs Gillian Haworth, whose youngest son Tom, aged six, has Down’s Syndrome.